 “You people hate anyone who challenges injustice and speaks the whole truth in court.
 You have oppressed the poor and robbed them of their grain.
 I know how terrible your sins are and how many crimes you have committed.
 You persecute good people, take bribes, and prevent the poor from getting justice in the courts” (Amos 5:10-12).

-God knew what was in their hearts and minds, just as He knows our minds and hearts.
+God knew what was in their hearts and minds, just as He knows our hearts and minds.

 At times, God has gone to great lengths to get the attention of His people and to wake them up.
 The Israelites were hard-headed and refused to listen to God.